 What Happens To The Children?

-Research has been conducted to determine how children react to their parental figure by bringing both together into a controlled environment.
-The parent is then removed from the environment,and the child is monitored.
-In children with healthy attachment, there would be some distress upon the parent leaving, but when the parent returned there would be more focused reactions.
-The child would come to the parent to be soothed and assured that the parent was in fact there and would then return to their play or other activities.
+To better understand attachment styles, research has been conducted to determine how children react to parental figures in a controlled environment.
+This research is often conducted by putting a parent and a child in a room together.
+Then, the parent is removed from the environment, and the child is monitored.
+Children with healthy attachment styles generally experienced some distress when the parent leaves, but when the parent returns, things usually change.
+The child comes to the parent to be soothed and then returns to their play.

-On the other hand, a child with a disorganized attachment would react oddly to the return of their parent, by moving toward them but then changing their mind.
-They may act indifferent, run away, act out violently or any number of additional actions because of the nature of their relationship.
-These types of behaviors tend to show that the child has an intrinsic need and impulse to go to their parent for reassurance and comfort but at the same time, they feel a level of fear and uncertainty about what will happen if they do.
+On the other hand, a child with a disorganized attachment style tends to react oddly when the parent returns.
+First, they might move toward the parent, but then they might change their mind.
+They might act indifferent, run away, or even act out violently, depending on the nature of the relationship.
+These types of behaviors show that the child has an intrinsic need and impulse to go to the parent for reassurance and comfort, but at the same time, the child feels fear and uncertainty about what will happen if they follow this impulse.

 Getting Help With Disorganized Attachment

 Usually, disorganized attachment is the result of some kind of trauma.
 By understanding and working through that trauma, it's possible to develop a more secure attachment style and a sense of emotional wellbeing.
 It's important to do this as early as possible, so the individual can create healthy relationships and start to develop trust in others and in life, but it's never too late.
 Even if the work is difficult, it can be done at any age.